-Scammer May Have Snagged Your Middle Class Tax Refund
+Scammer may have snagged your Middle Class Tax Refund

 Experts told the I-Team it’s easy for scammers to steal money from the cards because many contain a magnetic stripe, instead of the harder-to-hack chip.

-The I-Team asked the state how much fraud has been reported.
-But it doesn’t have a clue; it told us it’s not tracking fraud complaints.
+The I-Team asked the state how much fraud has been reported, but it doesn’t have a clue.
+The state said it’s not tracking fraud complaints.

 Assemblymember Tom Lackey is fed up.